EvanEdwards/kchrome/README.md

 ![Before](https://evanedwards.github.io/kchrome/image/Before.png) ![After](https://evanedwards.github.io/kchrome/image/After.png)

 **Before and After:** The left is what you have.
 The right is what you want.
+(Note that the image reflects an older version of Chrome that used low resolution icons.
+The icons for current releases are nice, high resolution, and sharp looking!)

 ## The problem